khadeev/yandex-practicum-data-analysis-projects-eng/video_games/README.md

-# Research of Video Games Sales
+# Research of Video Games Market

 The purpose of the research is to identify patterns that determine success of a game.
 This will allow to focus on a potentially popular product and to plan advertising campaigns.